MaxSvargal/cascade/dspec/cfv_models.dspec.md

     startTime: String { required: true; description: "ISO timestamp of flow start." }
     endTime?: String { description: "ISO timestamp of flow completion." }
     durationMs?: Number { description: "Total flow execution duration in milliseconds." }
-    triggerData?: cfv_models.Any { description: "Data that triggered the flow execution (from trigger.outputSchema)." }
+    triggerData?: cfv_models.Any { description: "Data that triggered the flow execution (conforming to trigger.outputSchema)." }
     initialContext?: Record<String, cfv_models.Any> { description: "Initial context state." }
     finalContext?: Record<String, cfv_models.Any> { description: "Final context state." }
-    steps: List<cfv_models.StepExecutionTrace> { required: true; description: "Execution traces for all steps in execution order." }
-    flowError?: cfv_models.ExecutionError { description: "Overall flow error if the flow itself failed outside a specific step."}
+    steps: List<cfv_models.StepExecutionTrace> { required: true; description: "Execution traces for all steps in execution order." } // Changed to List for ordered trace flowError?: cfv_models.ExecutionError { description: "Overall flow error if the flow itself failed outside a specific step."}
+    finalOutput?: cfv_models.Any { description: "The final output of the entire flow, if applicable."}
+    lastUpdated?: Number { description: "Timestamp (milliseconds epoch) of the last update to this trace object (client-side use)."}
 }

 model cfv_models.FlowExecutionStatusEnum {